carlaurr/challenge/2_application/README.md

             - containerPort: 8080
 ```

-Apart from that, using ArgoRollouts UI or CLI we can monitor the rollout, see the progress and make a manual promotion or rollback if needed.
+Apart from that, using ArgoRollouts UI or CLI, we can monitor the rollout, see the progress and make a manual promotion or rollback if needed.

 ### Automated Rollback Strategies
 ArgoRollouts will be also used to implement the automated rollback strategies.
 In case of failure, the rollout will be automatically rolled back to the previous version.